Impressions of a Child

 Three Centered Awareness from Cynthia’s teaching resonated powerfully for me when I was introduced to it experientially during the Mega Wisdom School at Kanuga in November 2015.

-Yet, the changes I have begun to notice and experience have taken on a bit more velocity since Bob Sabath’s invitations to attend wisdom school and later, an intensive at Claymont where we practiced Wisdom teachings and the Gurdjieff movements, and to participate in his on-line work group with a weekly aim to practice with what speaks to us from a selection of Maurice Nicholl’s writings, the Gospel of Thomas, Psalm and Gospel narratives.
+Yet, the changes I have begun to notice and experience have taken on a bit more velocity since Bob Sabath’s invitations to attend wisdom school and later, an intensive at Claymont where we practiced Wisdom teachings and the Gurdjieff movements, and to participate in his on-line work group with a weekly aim to practice with what speaks to us from a selection of Maurice Nicoll’s writings, the Gospel of Thomas, Psalm and Gospel narratives.

 These fourth way teachings, while noted as esoteric, have a practical purpose in my everyday life: they are instructions that can help me to awaken or “break out of prison”, as Nicoll writes, for a brief moment, to remember who I am.

-One of the teachings from Nicholl that resonates for me is how life and how we respond is our teacher, and that where we are and what we are experiencing is where we need to be to do our work.
+One of the teachings from Nicoll that resonates for me is how life and how we respond is our teacher, and that where we are and what we are experiencing is where we need to be to do our work.
 Nicoll also wrote about impressions from Gurdjieff’s teaching: food, air, and the impressions of life that come to us – noticing those of great beauty that sustain and feed us.

 What does my life feel like sometimes in light of these teachings and work?